Back

 My Note

-At first, it looks like a content problem.
-It's actually a system problem.
-Teams aren't short on tools, they're operating across disconnected systems with no continuity between them.
+It looks like a content problem.
+It's a system problem.
+Teams aren't short on tools, they're operating across disconnected systems with no continuity.

 Vision